johnpapa/angular-styleguide/README.md

     ```javascript
     /* recommended */

+    /**
+     * @desc order directive that is specific to the order module at a company named Acme
+     * @file calendarRange.directive.js
+     * @example <div acme-order-calendar-range></div>
+     */
     angular
       .module('sales.order')
-      /* order directive that is specific to the order module */
-      .directive('orderCalendarRange', orderCalendarRange)
+      .directive('acmeOrderCalendarRange', orderCalendarRange)

+    /**
+     * @desc spinner directive that can be used anywhere across the sales app at a company named Acme
+     * @file customerInfo.directive.js
+     * @example <div acme-sales-customer-info></div>
+     */
     angular
       .module('sales.widgets')
+      .directive('acmeSalesCustomerInfo', salesCustomerInfo);

+    /**
-      /* sales directive that can be used anywhere across the sales app */
+     * @desc spinner directive that can be used anywhere across apps at a company named Acme
-      .directive('salesCustomerInfo', salesCustomerInfo);
+     * @file spinner.directive.js
+     * @example <div acme-shared-spinner></div>
+     */
     angular
       .module('shared.widgets')
-      /* spinner directive that can be used anywhere across apps */
-      .directive('sharedSpinner', sharedSpinner);
+      .directive('acmeSharedSpinner', sharedSpinner);

       /* implementation details */
     ```

+    -Note: There are many naming options for directives, especially since they can be used in narrow or wide scopes.
+Choose one the makes the directive and it's file name distinct and clear.
+Some examples are below, but see the naming section for more recommendations.

 - **Limit DOM Manipulation**: When manipulating the DOM directly, use a directive.
 If alternative ways can be used such as using CSS to set styles or the [animation services](https://docs.angularjs.org/api/ngAnimate), Angular templating, [`ngShow`](https://docs.angularjs.org/api/ng/directive/ngShow) or [`ngHide`](https://docs.angularjs.org/api/ng/directive/ngHide), then use those instead.